-Many people still confuse this type of fork with a 2-tine cocktail fork due to their similar physical characteristics.
-Therefore, you can use 2-tine cocktail forks to replace snail forks in some cases.
+Many people confuse this type of fork with a 2-tine cocktail fork due to their similar physical characteristics.
+You can use them interchangeably in some cases.

 2. Cheese Fork

-Let’s continue the fork-exploring journey today with a cheese fork which helps eating cheeses easier.
+Let’s continue today’s fork-exploring journey with a type of fork that helps eating cheeses easier.
 Including two piercing tines, cheese forks have chunky wooden handles to assist you in keeping the fork in place.